Illinois River-Silver Creek, COA 096

 Submit photos to: OCS.Revision@ODFW.Oregon.gov

 This large and diverse COA includes mature conifer forests as well as dense manzanita and Ceanothus brush fields created by the 2002 biscuit fire, which burned 500,000 acres in the Siskiyou National Forest.
+More recent fires, including the 2023 Flat Fire and 2018 Klondike Fire, have also impacted the structure of this area.
+This is a fire adapted landscape, and historically fire occurred in mixed-severity patterns that create a patchwork mosaic of habitat types that support rich biodiversity.
 The COA contains serpentine soils that are home to the rare and endemic plant that make the Klamath Mountain Ecoregion an area of Global Botanical Significance.

 Local Conservation Actions and Plans